Key Learning Points

-These luo-connecting channels provide a network or web that interlaces all parts of the body, emanating outwards, or sideways, from the main or primary channels.
+Luo-connecting channels provide a network or web that interlaces all parts of the body, emanating outwards or sideways, from the main or primary channels.
 This web lets one primary channel reach through to its partner.

 This web or network is at two different levels, superficial and deep.
 The superficial network is seen in the small veins that appear during disease or after trauma, showing inflammation or blockage.
 This level lies just under the skin.